Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

-title: "Azure PCI and HIPAA validated solution "
+# Azure PCI and HIPAA validated solution

-subtitle: Blueprint and reference architecture with ARM templates
+## Blueprint and reference architecture with ARM templates

 Disclaimer